Vyral/joe-corbisiero/_posts/2023-03-22-you-ll-be-amazed-by-this-fantastic-new-program.md

 For example, for a $600,000 purchase, if you use this program, which is a 20% down payment assistance, you will be spending $750 less every month than you would with an FHA loan.

 What's the catch? **Well, there is no catch.** If you have at least $13,000, you can qualify for this loan.
 You need a verifiable income with a W-2—this doesn't apply to 1089 people.
 So if you have a pay stub and a job, you can qualify for a loan with downpayment assistance.
-So if you'd like to know more details, feel free to call me.
+So if you'd like to know more details, feel free to call or email me.
 I would be happy to walk you through the details.